andrewconnell/andrewconnell/README.md

 ## Hi, I'm Andrew 👋🏼

 I am a full stack developer who focuses on Microsoft Azure & Microsoft 365.
-He's a 20+ year recipient of Microsoft's MVP award and has helped thousands of developers through the various courses he's authored & taught.
-Whether it's an introduction to the entire ecosystem, or a deep dive into a specific software, his resources, tools, and support help web developers become experts in the Microsoft 365 ecosystem, so they can become irreplaceable in their organization.
+I am a 20+ year recipient of Microsoft's MVP award and has helped thousands of developers through the various courses I've authored & taught.
+Whether it's an introduction to the entire ecosystem, or a deep dive into a specific software, my resources, tools, and support help web developers become experts in the Microsoft 365 ecosystem, so they can become irreplaceable in their organization.

 I'm the founder of [Voitanos](https://www.voitanos.io).
 My mission is to **teach web developers how to become an expert in the Microsoft 365 ecosystem**.